Trauma of Japan’s deflation battle keeps BOJ wary of policy shift By Reuters

 The bank drew significant political heat for that tightening and was forced to reverse course just eight months later and adopt quantitative easing.

-Given the trauma of such ill-timed policy shifts, caution will be Ueda’s priority, the sources say, suggesting an end to YCC, which caps the 10-year bond yield around zero, could be some time away.
+Given the trauma of such ill-timed policy shifts, caution will be Ueda’s priority, the sources say, suggesting an end to YCC, which caps the 10-year bond yield around zero, might be some time away.
 That would mean more significant policy changes are even further down the track.

 “Tweaking the yield cap alone may not do much harm to the economy, as long as short-term rates are kept low,” one of the sources said.
 “But the BOJ’s long, historical struggle with deflation can’t be taken lightly.”